 It was discovered in 1897 and made first in 1936.
 It is an Essential Medicine according to World Health Organization.
 The structure of thiamine has been confirmed by its synthesis.
 It can get by the following process given below the picture,

-Above synthesis methods have been used commercially production of vitamin B1.
+The above synthesis methods have been used for the commercial production of vitamin B1.

-- Thiamine or vitamin B1 helps for functioning the nerve, heart, and brain.
+- Thiamine or vitamin B1 helps the functioning of the nerve, heart, and brain.
 In human cells, it helps to convert carbohydrates into energy.
 The main function of carbohydrates in the biological process is to provide energy to our bodies.

 - It participates an important role in muscle contraction and nerve signals.

 - The phosphate derivatives like thiamine pyrophosphate (TPP) or cocarboxylase are involved in many cellular functions.
 It requires the coenzymes for action and controls many other biological processes like breaks down of pyruvic acid, alcoholic fermentation, and the reaction of acetaldehyde to carbon dioxide.

 - It is essential for the metabolism of pyruvate.
 Pyruvate is an important molecule that participates in several chemical reactions in the biological system.

 The best way to get thiamine for our health, we need to intake it from daily dietary food sources.
 Several types of vitamin B1 supplements can be sold on the market.

 Recommended Dietary Allowances (RDAs) of vitamin B1 for the United States are given below in the table,